 Gibbs discovered that in any equilibrium mixture of C components in P phases the number of variables F that can be independently controlled is:

 With this rule, which is a general, fundamental rule of thermodynamics, phase diagrams become an indispensable part of the toolkit of physical chemistry.

 In 2005, a U.S. stamp commemorated Gibbs’ graphical thermodynamics methods bearing an image of Gibbs and a two-dimensional contour map of one of his thermodynamic surfaces.

 Vector Analysis – A New Branch of Mathematics

 James Clerk Maxwell used a form of mathematics called quaternion calculus in his electromagnetic theory of light.
-Gibbs took up Maxwell’s new theory enthusiastically, but he thought the quaternion calculus Maxwell had used seemed rather inconvenient.
-It had a vector part and a scalar part, but in Gibbs’ opinion was geometrically unsatisfying.
+Gibbs took up Maxwell’s new theory enthusiastically, but he thought the quaternion calculus Maxwell used seemed rather inconvenient.
+It had a vector part and a scalar part.
+In Gibbs’ opinion this was geometrically unsatisfying.

 In order to teach Maxwell’s theory to his own students, Gibbs developed a new branch of mathematics called vector analysis/calculus.
 He did this in 1881 – 1884, producing lecture notes for his new mathematical methods.

 British physicist Oliver Heaviside independently invented vector calculus between 1880 and 1887.
 Neither man was aware of the other’s work.

 The vector calculus invented by Gibbs and Heaviside is now used extensively in both physics and mathematics.